arh23/strgen-js/README.md

 ### Usage

-Regexgen can be used as an external script, or with the UI packaged with this repo.
+Strgen can be used as an external script, or with the UI packaged with this repo.

-When using Regexgen in existing code, a new object instance will need to be created, and a pattern assigned to the class variable (optionally, parameter variables can also be set.
+When using Strgen in existing code, a new object instance will need to be created, and a pattern assigned to the class variable (optionally, parameter variables can also be set).
 Then, the createString() method will be called.
 See below:

 ~~~~
-var examplePattern = "[a-z]{10}"
+var example_pattern = "[a-z]{10}"
-var stringGenerator = new Regexgen();
+var stringGenerator = new Strgen();

 stringGenerator.pattern = examplePattern; // required parameter
 stringGenerator.allow_duplicate_characters = true; // optional parameters